Member Type Regional Intergovernmental Organization or Regional Sea

 Coordinating Body on the Seas of East Asia (COBSEA)

-The Coordinating Body on the Seas of East Asia (COBSEA) was established in 1981 as the policy coordination and decision-making inter-governmental body for the Action Plan for the Protection and Development of the Marine Environment and Coastal Areas of the East Asian Seas Region (the East Asian Seas Action Plan) that was approved in 1981 and revised in 1994, stimulated by concerns on the effects and sources of marine pollution in the region.
+The Coordinating Body on the Seas of East Asia (COBSEA) is a regional intergovernmental mechanism bringing together nine countries – Cambodia, People’s Republic of China, Indonesia, Republic of Korea, Malaysia, the Philippines, Thailand, Singapore and Viet Nam – in implementation of the Action Plan for the Protection and Development of the Marine Environment and Coastal Areas of the East Asian Seas Region (East Asian Seas Action Plan, adopted in 1981 and revised in 1994).
+COBSEA is one of 18 Regional Seas programmes, administered by the United Nations Environment Programme (UNEP) and with its Secretariat hosted by Thailand.